worldbank/metadata-editor-docs/docs/documenting_general_instructions.md

 ## Creating a new project

 For all data types, the documentation process for a new project consists of:
 1. Creating a project (by clicking on `CREATE NEW PROJECT` of `IMPORT` in the *My Projects* page.
-Refer to the Quick Start examples.
+Refer to the Quick start examples.
 2. Selecting a template for the documentation of the project (optional, as a default template is automatically selected).
 3. Populating the metadata fields
 4. Adding external resources